-Advanced level courses are specifically designed for students who have completed a bachelor's degree in music therapy and have Board Certification (MT-BC) prior to admission.
-Students who have completed equivalency level (500 level) courses and are enrolled in internship may also take advanced (600 level) courses.
+Advanced level courses are specifically designed for practicing music therapists.
+Students who are enrolled in the Advanced MAMT or MMTC, and equivalency students who have completed equivalency level (500 level) courses and are enrolled in internship may take advanced (600 level) courses.
 Courses at this level further advance clinical practice, with a special emphasis on music-centered psychotherapy.

 At this level, students focus on assessment, music and imagery, clinical improvisation, resource development, songs in psychotherapy, verbal skills, advanced supervision, advanced technology, advanced music skills, and more.
-Courses at this level are offered only in an intensive, weekend format, which enables students to work professionally while completing their advanced graduate studies.
+Courses at this level are offered in an intensive, weekend format, which enables students to work professionally while completing their advanced graduate studies.
 Toward the completion of the degree, students take both the Culminating Project in Music Therapy and the Comprehensive Exam.